zanuka/leaderport-core-ui/README.md

    - Sui parallel transaction processing
 7. Scalable data management system capable of handling millions of concurrent users

+## Project Plan & Roadmap

+The initial prototype will be launched as a browser extension in 2025, supporting Chrome, Firefox, and Safari.
+This MVP aims to ensure seamless functionality across all major browsers, providing a consistent user experience regardless of the platform.

+If successful, work will continue towards developing a full-fledged SaaS platform.
+This will include additional features and enhancements based on user feedback and market demand, ensuring LeaderPort remains at the forefront of real-time leaderboard solutions.

+For a detailed overview of our development phases, milestones, and future plans, please refer to the [Roadmap](./docs/roadmap.md).

 ## Future Expansion

 In future iterations, we can expand this prototype with features like: